realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module3/README.md

 ## Real-world code examples

 Discovering and understanding real-world Python code can be an exciting journey, especially if you're looking to enhance your programming skills.
 It's like peering into the inner workings of a well-built machine to understand how it functions.

+These real-world repositories on GitHub house such code—they are like treasure chests of knowledge waiting to be explored.
+Some of the invaluable resources for learning and debugging include these GitHub repositories: